mondeja/leptos-fluent/book/src/languages.md

 # Languages

 **leptos-fluent** follows a default strategy to generate the languages of the application.
-This strategy is based on the `locales` directory.
+This strategy is based on the _locales/_ directory.

 Giving the next directory structure: